Israel, the West Bank and the Gaza Strip travel advice

 Drugs

-Penalties for possession, use or trafficking of illegal drugs, as well as drinking and driving, are severe.
+Penalties for possession, use or trafficking of illegal drugs, are severe.
 Convicted offenders can expect jail sentences and fines.

 Photography

-Ask permission before photographing people in Muslim or Orthodox Jewish areas.
-Do not take photographs of military or police personnel or installations.
+Seek permission before taking photos of people in Muslim or Orthodox Jewish areas.

 Dual citizenship